vincurekf/Native-like-Framework/README.md

 # Example

 There is example in the example folder, based on ionic framework, with action button bonus to explore and use.
-You can --download the example app and see how smooth it is, or-- checkout the example source code which is in the example folder ;)
+You can checkout the example source code which is in the example folder ;)

 I hope this will help you.